npci/falcon/helm-charts/fabric-ops/README.md

 | `consortiumName` | Consortium name which is part of orderer gensis block creation| `InitialConsortium` |
 | `admin_organizations` | Admin organization information which is already part of Consortium.
 [Refer](#Admin-organizations) | `[]` |

-NOTE: Prior to Falcon 1.2.0, the default name was "SampleConsortium".
+`NOTE: Prior to Falcon 1.2.0, the default name consortium name was "SampleConsortium".`

 #### Admin-organizations;